CaioFlavio/simple-money-transaction-system/readme.md

   - After copied the .env file you can proceed to run the project:
     - ./vendor/bin/sail up
   - By default the project is running on port 8081, it can be changed in .env changing the APP_PORT value.
+  - If database data is not loaded you should run:
+    - docker exec -it sail_laravel bash
+    - Inside the docker terminal that was open, run:
+    - php artisan migrate && php artisan db:seed --class=UserTypesSeeder

 ## 3. Context Mapping
   We will use the following context map to module development of this system.
 This context map image was generate with [contextmapper.org](https://contextmapper.org/) tool.